DrPhilippBillion/Co2-Transparency-in-ONE-Record_for_2023_Hackathon/1R_GoodPractice_CO2_transparency.md

 No specific requirements here.

+# FAQ

-### How do we deal with missing piece information?
+## How do we deal with missing piece information?

 Principally, the ONE Record data model is based on the piece.
 Thus the ***climateImpact*** LO is linked to the piece, never the shipment.
 Thus we seem to have a problem, if e.g. the weights of each piece are missing, as this is a relevant factor for climate Impact calculation.